List of chairs of the Republican National Committee

-The chair of the Republican National Committee is the party chair and de-jure leader of the Republican Party.
+The chair of the Republican National Committee is the party chair of the Republican Party.

 The chair manages the day-to-day affairs and operations of the Republican National Committee (RNC), prepares and conducts the quadrennial Republican National Convention, promotes the Republican "party brand" and political platform, as well as assists in party fundraising and election strategy.

-The current officeholder is Senator Joe Gruters of Florida, who took office on August 22, 2025.
+The current officeholder is Florida state Senator Joe Gruters, who took office on August 22, 2025.